 any other assistance consistent with the objective of this Division.

-residential customer is entitled, at the very least, to the assistance mentioned in subclauses (1)(a) to (d), while continuing to pay the full cost of their on-going energy use.
+A residential customer is entitled, at the very least, to the assistance set out in subclauses (1)(a) to (d), including subclause (a1), while continuing to pay the full cost of their on-going energy use.

-residential customer is entitled, at the very least, to the assistance mentioned in subclauses (1)(c) to (g) if they cannot pay the full cost of their on-going energy use.
+A residential customer is entitled, at the very least, to the assistance set out in subclauses (a1) and (1)(c) to (g), if they cannot pay the full cost of their on-going energy use.

 The retailer may extend the assistance mentioned in subclause (1)(g) for a further period or periods if the extension would assist the residential customer to continue to lower the cost of their energy use.